Frequency-Division Multiplexed CV-QKD System

 Continuous-variable (CV) QKD offers a practical alternative by encoding information onto the quadratures of the electromagnetic field \cite{99_PRA_T_Ralph, 02_PRL_F_Grosshans}.
 The security of CV-QKD is rooted in the Heisenberg uncertainty principle, which prevents an eavesdropper from simultaneously measuring conjugate quadratures without introducing noise \cite{05_arXiv_Koashi}.
 Early CV-QKD schemes required entangled EPR states, posing significant experimental challenges \cite{99_PRA_T_Ralph}.
 The GG02 protocol \cite{02_PRL_F_Grosshans} resolved this difficulty by using Gaussian-modulated coherent states \cite{03_Nature_F_Grosshans}, enabling the use of standard telecom components such as a coherent laser and homodyne detectors.
 This makes CV-QKD a cost-effective and potentially high-key-rate solution, particularly attractive for short- and mid-haul networks.

-Multi-carrier CV-QKD has emerged as a promising architecture due to its ability to distribute keys to multiple users simultaneously in multiple access architectures and its resilience against localized spectral disturbances in quantum channels \cite{14_PRA_J_Fang, 18_CSF_L_Gyongyosi, 23_OE_Wang, 25_Optica_H_Wang}.
+Multi-carrier CV-QKD has emerged as a promising architecture due to its potential scalability to multiparty key distribution in point-to-multipoint topologies and its resilience against localized spectral disturbances in point-to-point topologies \cite{14_PRA_J_Fang, 18_CSF_L_Gyongyosi, 23_OE_Wang, 25_Optica_H_Wang}.
 This approach also offers practical advantages such as simplifying pilot-clock integration for phase-noise tracking \cite{25_Optica_H_Wang}.
 Although orthogonal frequency division multiplexing (OFDM) is an efficient multi-carrier technique for enhancing spectral efficiency, it requires complex digital signal processing based on the fast Fourier transform (FFT) and inverse FFT (IFFT) for all subcarriers, along with stringent synchronization across multiple carriers \cite{23_OE_Wang, 25_Optica_H_Wang}.
 In contrast, FDM allows each subcarrier to be processed independently, enabling cost-effective user terminals in point-to-multipoint configurations \cite{14_PRA_J_Fang, 18_CSF_L_Gyongyosi}.

-In this letter, we report a proof-of-principle demonstration of a 4-channel FDM-CV-QKD system using Gaussian modulation, a transmitted local oscillator (TLO), and homodyne detection.
+In this Letter, we propose an FDM-based approach for cost-effective multi-channel CV-QKD and present a proof-of-principle demonstration of a $4\times10$~Mbaud FDM-CV-QKD system.
+While our experimental demonstration employed Gaussian modulation, a transmitted local oscillator (TLO), and homodyne detection, the proposed scheme is equally applicable to local LO (LLO) and heterodyne detection.
 The system utilizes pilot clocks to implement basis selection.
 By increasing the number of FDM channels from one to four, we show that the total secret key rate (SKR) scales favorably.
-Furthermore, we demonstrate that dense multiplexing of narrowband signals is more advantageous for SKR enhancement, as it enables effective utilization of the frequency range where shot-noise dominance is maintained by increasing the spectral efficiency within the optical detection bandwidth.
+Furthermore, we demonstrate that closely-spaced multiplexing of low-symbol-rate signals near the crosstalk-suppression limit is more advantageous for the SKR of the FDM system than employing fewer high-symbol-rate channels, as it concentrates the channels within the frequency range where shot-noise dominance is maintained.